 You can join The IASA as a Corporate, Individual or Student member.
 Benefits are detailed on our membership page and include a copy of our twice yearly eBulletin, free lectures and discounts on some events.

-The 2025 Seminar will be held at the Zayed National Museum, Abu Dhabi
+The 2026 Seminar will be held at the University of Bologna

-The Call for Papers is now closed.
+The deadline for the Call for Papers is 30th March 2026.
 Please see the Seminar page for more details.

 Recent research